 It admits a double eigenvalue $r_1$ and two single eigenvalues $r_2$ and $r_3$:

 all of them are real and non-zero.
-According to the Central Variety Theorem \cite{Wiggins} page 35) and under the condition $\mu(s^*)< K_d$, the point $(0,0,0,0)$ is thus an hyperbolic equilibrium point with a stable two-dimensional variety $\mathcal{L}$ and an unstable two-dimensional variety $\mathcal{U}$ which are respectively positive and negative invariants.
-So, any trajectory $(z(.),X(.),B(.),W(.))$ in $\mathcal{D}$ of \eqref{xbzw} in the stable two-dimensional invariant variety $ \mathcal{L} \cap \mathcal{D} $ converges asymptotically to $(0,0,0,0)$.
+According to the Central Variety Theorem \cite{Wiggins} page 35) and under the condition $\mu(s^*)< K_d$, the point $(0,0,0,0)$ is thus a hyperbolic equilibrium point with a stable two-dimensional variety $\mathcal{L}$ and an unstable two-dimensional variety $\mathcal{U}$ which are, respectively, positive and negative invariants.
+So, any trajectory $(z(.),X(.),B(.),W(.))$ in $\mathcal{D}$ of the system \eqref{xbzw} in the stable two-dimensional invariant variety $ \mathcal{L} \cap \mathcal{D} $ converges asymptotically to $(0,0,0,0)$.

-Finally, we conclude from the Invariance of Stability (\cite{BOOK DIFF}, Proposition 6.6, page 283) that by equivalence, there exists a stable two-dimensional invariant variety $\mathcal{M}$ in $\r_{+}^{4}$ such that any solution of \eqref{model s1} with the initial condition in $\mathcal{M}$ converges asymptotically to $(0,0,s^*,P^*)$. \end{proof}
+Finally, we conclude from the Invariance of Stability (see \cite{BOOK DIFF}, Proposition 6.6, page 283) that by equivalence there exists a stable two-dimensional invariant variety $\mathcal{M}$ in $\r_{+}^{4}$ such that any solution of the system \eqref{model s1} with the initial condition in $\mathcal{M}$ converges asymptotically to $(0,0,s^*, P^*)$. \end{proof}